GitLeeRepo/LinuxKernelNotes/CreatingKernelModuleNotes.md

 ```bash
 sudo insmod mykrnlmod.ko
 ```
-Assumes you are in the directory for mykrnlmod.o, oherwise provide the path
+Assumes you are in the directory for mykrnlmod.o, otherwise provide the path

 ## rmmod